Non-relativistic and Carrollian limits of Jackiw-Teitelboim gravity: Introduction

-Motivated by the previous ideas and with the goal of finding another physical sector of the SYK model and its holographic description.\footnote{In the case of the original AdS/CFT duality two interesting sectors has been considered the BMN \cite{Berenstein:2002jq} and the one associated to the string non-relativistic limit of $AdS_5\times S^5$ \cite{Gomis:2005pg}. } We will consider the non-relativistic (NR) and Carrollian limit of JT gravity, including its boundary action.
-The starting point of this study consists of writing down JT gravity as a BF theory with gauge group (A)dS$_2$ \cite{Fukuyama:1985gg,Isler:1989hq,Chamseddine:1989yz} including the one dimensional boundary action.
-As shown in \cite{Galajinsky:2019lak}, the Schwarzian action can also be obtained via the method non-linear realisations \cite{Coleman} and the inverse Higgs mechanism (IHM) \cite{Ivanov:1975zq}.
-However, in order to have a finite NR limit we should consider a BF theory with gauge group (A)dS$_2\times \mathbb{R}$.
-The NR and Carrollian bulk actions can also be expressed as BF theories with the Newton-Hooke\footnote{ The plus sign corresponds to the contraction of dS algebra while the minus sign corresponds to the contraction of AdS algebra.
-The space-time symmetries of the harmonic oscillator are the algebra NH$^{+}$ instead of the inverted harmonic oscillator has a symmetry algebra NH$^{-}$.} (NH$^\pm$) and Carroll (A)dS$_2$ as the gauge algebra, respectively \cite{Bacry:1968zf,dubouis,Levy-Leblond}.
+Motivated by the previous ideas and with the goal of finding another physical sector of the SYK model and its holographic description,\footnote{In the case of the original AdS/CFT duality two interesting sectors has been considered the BMN \cite{Berenstein:2002jq} and the one associated to the string non-relativistic limit of $AdS_5\times S^5$ \cite{Gomis:2005pg}. } we will consider the non-relativistic (NR) and Carrollian limit of JT gravity and its boundary action.
+The starting point of this study consists in writing the JT gravity action as a BF theory with (A)dS$_2$ gauge group \cite{Fukuyama:1985gg,Isler:1989hq,Chamseddine:1989yz}.
+Then, as shown in \cite{Galajinsky:2019lak}, the Schwarzian action can also be obtained via the method non-linear realisations \cite{Coleman} and the inverse Higgs mechanism (IHM) \cite{Ivanov:1975zq}.
+However, in order to have a finite NR limit we will need extend the analysis and consider a BF theory with gauge group (A)dS$_2\times \mathbb{R}$.
+The NR and Carrollian bulk actions can also be expressed as BF theories with Newton-Hooke\footnote{ The plus sign corresponds to the contraction of dS algebra while the minus sign corresponds to the contraction of AdS algebra.
+Note that, the space-time symmetries of the harmonic oscillator form the NH$_2^{+}$ algebra, whereas the inverted harmonic oscillator has a NH$_2^{-}$ symmetry algebra .} (NH$_2^\pm$) and Carroll (A)dS$_2$ gauge algebras, respectively \cite{Bacry:1968zf,dubouis,Levy-Leblond}.